SiaFoundation/siad/doc/Default Path.md

 ### Single file directory

-`disableDefaultPath` works, i.e. its boolean value is set in the metadata.
-If that value is `true` the `defaultPath` field is set to `""`.
-This takes precedence over any value of `defaultPath`.

 If `defaultPath` is set to a path that doesn't match the only file in `subfiles` that results in Error.